ubco-W2022T2-data301/Group35/data/processed/README1.md

-Saketh Anand has used the mydata.csv file for the dashboard Vanshika Singla has used the tech_industries.csv file for the dashboard
+Saketh Anand has used the mydata.csv file for the dashboard/n Vanshika Singla has used the tech_industries.csv file for the dashboard